HOME • Jessie Elwin Nelson • William E Hinshaw • The Bixby's story • Earl Daugherty • Mayors & Council

 Remember, women could not vote until Aug 26th, 1920 when the 19th amendment was passed.

-Jessie was votet mayor in April 1924 and was mayor for abour 1 year.
+Jessie was voted mayor in April 1924 and was mayor for abour 1 year.
 She stepped down due to health concerns.

 Jessie Elwin Nelson 1871 -1929